erethizon/Zooniverse-website/Field_guide.md

 ![deer_choices_1.jpg](https://panoptes-uploads.zooniverse.org/production/project_attached_image/17c4b6ef-01cb-47ab-97e5-a5e6a2670fc1.jpeg)

 To the right is an alphabetical list of commonly-seen animals from our region.
 Choose a species to begin your classification by clicking on its name.
-Note that humans are listed last.
 You are required to select a species even if you are not sure of exactly what animal is in the image.
+Make your best assessment.
+Each set of images is examined by multiple people.

 ![deer_choice1.png](https://panoptes-uploads.zooniverse.org/production/project_attached_image/b8ae8df5-2c43-411e-bc3b-49903a4b841a.png)

 ## Filters can help ##
-In the upper right at the top of the list of species names are some filters that allow you to narrow down the possible choices by features such as body size.
+In the upper right at the top of the list of species names are some filters that allow you to narrow down the possible choices by features such as body size, color, and tail length.
 Click on a filter to limit the possible choices.

 ![use_species_filter.png](https://panoptes-uploads.zooniverse.org/production/project_attached_image/52de3a4b-83db-4f0b-9c4d-bedc074e939b.png)